joshuac-dev/joshuac-dev-ac-route-profitability-discord-bot/README.md

 3. Go to the "Bot" tab.
     -   Click "Add Bot".
     -   Click "Reset Token" and **copy the token**.
 You will need this for the `.env` file.
-    -   Enable the `MESSAGE_CONTENT` Privileged Gateway Intent.
+    -   Enable the `MESSAGE_CONTENT` Privileged Gateway Intent (if you plan to add non-slash commands later).
 4. Go to the "OAuth2" -> "URL Generator" tab.
     -   Select the `bot` and `application.commands` scopes.
     -   In "Bot Permissions", select `Send Messages`.